geek-cookbook/geek-cookbook/manuscript/recipes/mail.md

+---
-hero: Docker-mailserver - A recipe for a self-contained mailserver and friends ✉️
+description: A self-contained mailserver with spam-fighting friends
+---

 # Mail Server